-- Everyone loves to eat during the holidays so consider giving organic, edible gifts that you made yourself such as cookies, hot chocolate mix, or jams.
-Give these in a decorative tin or glass container that can reused in the future - a zero waste present! - Give a green gift that helps someone go green.
-Items such as energysaving power strips, motion sensor lights, reusable stainless steel water bottles, and reusable cloth shopping bags are great sustainable gifts. - Give the gift of your time.
+- You might find the perfect pre-loved gift, such as a book, picture frame, or sweater while keeping usable goods out of the landfill by using Vandy FreeSwap, a website for Vanderbilt students, faculty and staff who are giving away (and getting) free, usable, unwanted items. - Consider gifts that support your local community and generate minimal waste.
+This includes things like theater or performance tickets, charitable donations, or gift certificates. - Give a gift that helps someone go green.
+Items such as energy-saving power strips, motion sensor lights, reusable stainless steel water bottles, and reusable cloth shopping bags are great sustainable gifts. - Give the gift of your time.
 Volunteer for a charitable organization in lieu of a gift.
 Offer your friends and family an evening of babysitting or a home-cooked meal. - Re-gift!
-Give a past present you didn't need or want to someone you think might appreciate it. - Consider gifts that support your local community and generate minimal waste.
-This includes theater or performance tickets, charitable donations, or gift certificates. - Try to purchase items locally to help small merchants, drive less, and support the local economy.
+Give a past present you didn't need or want to someone you think might appreciate it. - Try to purchase items locally to help small merchants, drive less, and support the local economy.
 Antique and thrift stores are also great places to find unique gifts. - Give a colleague an electronic magazine subscription. - Give the gift of a membership to a local organization in which the recipient is interested.
-Plant a tree or donate a book to a local or school library in someone's honor.
+Plant a tree or donate a book to a local or school library in someone's honor. - Read about Vanderbilt University's library gift policy.

-- Read about Vanderbilt University's library gift policy: http://staffweb.library.vanderbilt.edu/cdag/giftpolicy.html - Read about ways to support the Nashville Public Library: http://www.nplf.org/support.aspx - Read about giving trees through the Arbor Day Foundation: http://www.arborday.org/join/tictim/index.cfm - Support the military through monetary donations, Operation Phone Home, or Operation Care Package.
-Visit https://www.uso.org/howtohelp/makeadonation/ for more information. - Instead of buying gifts for your colleagues, consider organizing a group to support a needy Vanderbilt family with gift cards through the Employee Assistance Program (936-1327) or adopt an Angel through the Susan Gray School (322-8200). - Purchase gifts that are fair-trade, locally made or grown, or organically grown, such as coffee or chocolate.
-Several great local places to shop for these items include: - The Green Wagon: http://www.thegreenwagon.com/ - Ten Thousand Villages: http://www.tenthousandvillages.com/ - Scarlett Begonia: http://scarlettbegonia.com/ - Whole Body: http://www.wholefoodsmarket.com/stores/nashville/ - If you plan to purchase electronics this holiday season, try looking for the most energy efficient models, which are generally designated with Energy Star labels from the U.S. EPA. - Great ideas for green gift ideas can also be found at http://green.yahoo.com/gift-guide and http://www.treehugger.com/giftguide/. - Unsubscribe!
+- Read about ways to support the Nashville Public Library. - Read about giving trees through the Arbor Day Foundation. - Support the military through monetary donations, Operation Phone Home, or Operation Care Package. - Instead of buying gifts for your colleagues, consider organizing a group to support a needy Vanderbilt family with gift cards through the Employee Assistance Program (936-1327) or adopt an Angel through the Susan Gray School (322-8200). - Purchase gifts that are fair-trade, locally made or grown, or organically grown, such as coffee or chocolate.
+Several great local places to shop for these items include: - The Green Wagon - Ten Thousand Villages - Scarlett Begonia - Whole Body - If you plan to purchase electronics this holiday season, try looking for the most energy efficient models, which are generally designated with Energy Star labels from the U.S. EPA. - Great ideas for green gifts can also be found through Treehugger. - Unsubscribe!
 Call or email catalog companies that send holiday catalogs to your office and home and ask to be removed from their mailing lists.
-To make it easy, use this website will allow you to cancel nearly all catalogues in one location www.catalogchoice.org.
+To make it easy, Catalog Choice will allow you to cancel nearly all catalogs in one location.

-Shopping and Packaging
+Packaging

-- Put gifts in reusable packaging, such as tins, baskets, bags, or fabric wrappers. - Try packaging this year's gifts in comics, newspaper, old maps, or brown paper decorated with sponge art or drawings instead of wrapping paper so your presents' packaging can be recycled after the holidays. - Natural fiber raffia works well as a substitute for ribbon and is recyclable too! - If purchasing wrapping paper, find responsible gift wrap that is made with post-consumer recycled content.
-Visit Nashville Wraps at http://www.nashvillewraps.com/, Seltzer at http://www.seltzergoods.com or Fish Lips Paper Designs at http://www.fishlipspaperdesigns.com for more information on eco-friendly wrapping paper.
+- Put gifts in reusable packaging, such as baskets, bags, or fabric wrappers. - Try packaging this year's gifts in comics, newspaper, old maps, or brown paper decorated with sponge art or drawings instead of wrapping paper so your presents' packaging can be recycled after the holidays.
+Recycled aluminum foil can also make for a fun and different approach to wrapping.

+- Natural fiber raffia works well as a substitute for ribbon and is recyclable too!
+Also look into twine or yarn made with recycled material. - If purchasing wrapping paper, find responsible gift wrap that is made with post-consumer recycled content.
+Visit Nashville Wraps, Seltzer, or Fish Lips Paper Designs for more information on eco-friendly wrapping paper.
+Look for paper printed with plant-based inks instead of harmful petroleum based products.